 |Project name||Fusion protein modeling|

-CD ComputaBio uses computational modeling methods to help customers predict the three-dimensional structure of the target fusion protein.
-We have extensive experience in computational protein modeling technology and always ensure that the physical and chemical compatibility and prediction of fusion partners can be tested in laboratory experiments.
-The obtained models are all quality verified and can be used for downstream computational simulation, as well as for the design and engineering design of new fusion proteins with desired functions.
-Our team of experts can provide accurate modeling of the system you choose, so you don’t have to worry about technical issues.
-If you need fusion protein modeling service, please feel free to contact us.
+CD ComputaBio has rich experience in fusion protein modeling technology.
+The models we obtain have been quality verified and can be used for downstream calculation simulations.
+Our expert team can provide accurate modeling services for the system you choose, so you don't have to worry about technical issues.
+If you need fusion protein modeling services, please feel free to contact us.

 We provide a variety of Protein Structure Modeling, but not limited to: